Tunisia entry requirements for Serbia passport holders

 May be checked

-Serbian passport holders need a visa to enter Tunisia in 2026.
-You must apply for a visa before your trip — there is no visa on arrival or visa waiver for Serbian citizens.
-Plan ahead, as processing can take up to two weeks.
+Serbian passport holders need a visa to enter Tunisia.
+You must apply at a Tunisian embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for Serbian citizens.
+Plan ahead, as the process takes at least a couple of weeks.

 Entry requirements